markvagil/cse251w23/week01/reading/prepare01.md

     main()
 ```

-When writting multi-processor programs that have multiple files, you must test for `if __name_ == "__main__":` or else Python will start running your program from different files as each process is created.
+When writing multi-processor programs that have multiple files, you must test for `if __name_ == "__main__":` or else Python will start running your program from different files as each process is created.

 Note: the function `dir()` can display the current builtin functions in your program.